sklvarjo/field-observatory-openshift/fieldobs-update-ui-geojsons/README.md

-**TODO: FINISH THIS**

-### Building the container

-    export DOCKER_BUILDKIT=1;docker build --secret id=git_token,src=../secret_token.txt -f fieldobs-update-ui-geojsons.Dockerfile -t fieldobs-update-ui-geojsons .

-### Local build and pushing the image to openshift integrated repository
+### Pushing the image to openshift integrated repository

-Podman would also work and in some cases it is a wiser option.
-Docker allows you to create things that are not allowed in openshift but for this project it does not matter.

-    $ docker build -t fieldobs-update-ui-geojsons -f fieldobs-update-ui-geojsons.Dockerfile .

 Get the registry info.